Home

 8 small shallots, split into 2 pieces if necessary, peeled

-8-10 baby zucchini, cleaned and left whole
+8-10 baby zucchini, washed and left whole

 6 baby yellow squash